 Starting in with the 2012-13 school year, the new report cards will award schools and districts grades in each one of several areas.
 Starting in the 2014-15 school year, schools will also receive a single, overall letter grade.

-The new report cards will make it harder for schools to earn top grades, but many of the details of how report-card grades will be determined have been left up to the state Board of Education.
+The new report cards may make it harder for schools to earn top grades, but many of the details of how report-card grades will be determined were left up to the state Board of Education.

 HB 555 also does a number of other things, including: